This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Decorating on a Budget

 Last year, we hosted Thanksgiving at our house, something we’ve only done a couple of times in the past.
-Nan, being the lover-of-all-things-adorable that she is, and I being the practical, yet wanting-something-nice person that I am, came together and decorated a rather pretty fall centerpiece–absolutely FREE!
+My oldest daughter, being the lover-of-all-things-adorable that she is, and I being the practical, yet wanting-something-nice person that I am, came together and decorated a rather pretty fall centerpiece–absolutely FREE!

 Here’s what we did:

 - Got ideas from Pinterest (because, I really don’t have a creative bone in my body!)